OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 ## 2.6 (3.8) Files Analyzed <a name="3.8"></a>

 **2.6.1 (3.8.1)** Purpose: Indicates whether the file content of this package has been available for or subjected to analysis when creating the SPDX document.
 If `false`, indicates packages that represent metadata or URI references to a project, product, artifact, distribution or a component.
 If `false`, the package must not contain any files.

+### Note: In the SPDX Lite, always `false` is set.

 **2.6.2 (3.8.2)** Intent: A package can refer to a project, product, artifact, distribution or a component that is external to the SPDX document.